Skip to content

 What always happens

-- On-device CoreML inference — runs on your Neural Engine
+• On-device classification — runs on your iPhone

 Best Apple Watch Sleep App Without a Subscription